 vi) Other venues we are using now, or in the future, including Euronext.liffe and its member Firms, BOAT and Chi-X

-There will be instances when WCSB passes an order to a counterparty (i.e. a broker) for execution.
-Typically, this will occur when WCSB is not a member of the RM, but may also occur in order to access alternative liquidity sources.
-In these circumstances, WCSB remains under an obligation to monitor the counterparty’s performance and does not remove WCSB’s obligation to obtain the best possible result for WCSB’s client.
+There will be instances when WCIM passes an order to a counterparty (i.e. a broker) for execution.
+Typically, this will occur when WCIM is not a member of the RM, but may also occur in order to access alternative liquidity sources.
+In these circumstances, WCIM remains under an obligation to monitor the counterparty’s performance and does not remove WCIM’s obligation to obtain the best possible result for WCIM’s client.

 We consider a number of factors to determine the appropriate venue or market counterparty for each asset class and instrument type.
 The factors include the asset coverage and liquidity provided by these venues/market counterparties in addition to the various costs, exchange fees and any other ancillary charges.